agorischek/semantic-expect/README.md

 ## Additional examples

-`semantic-expect` includes general examples by default, however your particular use case may benefit from additional guidance.
+Semantic Expect includes general examples by default, however your particular use case may benefit from additional guidance.
 Examples include the following
 properties: